On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Introduction

-In this work we analyse the instantaneous Stokes variational inequality and its approximation and focus on the first two difficulties due to rigid body modes and the nonlinear rheology.
+In this work we analyse the instantaneous Stokes variational inequality and its approximation.
 The presence of rigid body modes renders this problem semicoercive.
-Although semicoercive variational inequalities have been studied in the past \cite{gwinner1991, spann1994, adly2000}, existing analyses use purely indirect arguments which give very limited information on the effects on the discretisation of the finite element spaces used.
-Here, we present a novel approach based on the use of metric projections onto closed convex cones to obtain constructive proofs for the discretisation errors.
-On the other hand, the nonlinear rheology complicates the estimation of errors for the discrete problem.
+Although semicoercive variational inequalities have been studied in the past \cite{gwinner1991, spann1994, adly2000}, existing analyses use purely indirect arguments which give very limited information on how different meshes and finite elements affect the discretisation.
+Here, we present a novel constructive approach based on the use of a specially designed projection operator onto the subspace of rigid modes that satisfies a Korn type inequality.
+Error estimates are obtained for the rigid component of the velocity error by exploiting the fact that the dimension of the subspace of rigid modes is at most one.
+The nonlinear rheology and friction boundary condition complicate the estimation of errors for the discrete problem.
 Here, we use the techniques from \cite{belenki2012,hirn2013} to establish a convergence analysis.

 We propose a mixed formulation of the Stokes variational inequality where a Lagrange multiplier is used to enforce the contact conditions.
 This formulation permits a structure-preserving discretisation that explicitly enforces a discrete version of the contact conditions, up to rounding errors.
 This allows for a precise distinction between regions where the ice detaches from the bed and those where it remains attached.
 This precision is extremely useful when coupling the Stokes variational inequality with the time-dependent advection equation for the free surface.
+Numerical results with this scheme in the context of subglacial cavitation can be found in \cite{dediego2022}.